clojuredocs/guides/articles/tutorials/emacs.md

   (into {} (map keywordize (partition 2 args))))
 ```

-Now we have a couple of options, we could re-compile the whole file again
+Now we have a couple of options, we could re-compile the whole file
-(`C-c C-k`) or we could evaluate each function on its own by going to
+again (`C-c C-k`) or we could evaluate each function on its own by going
-the end of the s-exp and using `C-x C-e` which sends the s-exp to the
+to the end of the s-exp and using `C-x C-e` which sends the s-exp to the
 running REPL.
+Now switching back to the core.clj namespace (`C-c M-n`)
-Now switching back to the REPL we can try out our
+and switching back to the REPL buffer we can try out our keywordize
-keywordize function:
+function:

     command-line-args.core> (keywordize ["--oh" "hai"])
     [:oh "hai"]